timspurfan/timspurfan.github.io/movies.md

 - Rush
 - Matrix (1,2,)
 - Nomadland
+- Your Name
 - Mystic River
 - The Notebook
 - Bo Burnham: Inside
 - John Wick (1,2,3)
+- Looper
+- Birdman or (The Unexpected Virtue of Ignorance)
 - The Kids Are All Right
 - Safety Not Guaranteed
 - Game of Thrones (show)